yii2mod/yii2-gii-extended/README.md

-Extended CRUD Generator & Enumerable Generator
+Extended CRUD & Enumerable Generator
 =================

 This generator generates a controller and views that implement CRUD (Create, Read, Update, Delete) operations for the specified data model.